anthonyarmijo/powershell/README.md

 # PowerShell
 A home for my scripts.
+Levels of usefulness may vary.